carolinefzhang/selective-practice/README.md

 ## Frontend Usage

-The frontend is a React application built with Vite that displays random questions from your Supabase question bank.
+The frontend is a React application built with Vite and TypeScript that displays random questions from your Supabase question bank with Auth0 authentication.

 **1. Installation:**